 - To inform public policy and promote workable policies in relation to immigration and integration.

-In 2018 we are particularly interested in the following areas:
+We are particularly interested in the following areas:

 - Work promoting positive interaction between different groups in order to counter xenophobia, racism and Islamophobia.
 This could include the identification of spokespeople, both Muslims and non-Muslims, to challenge extremism and promote a liberal, inclusive sense of national identity.
 It could also include highlighting promising practice and practical examples of where integration has worked within communities.